Cooper King

 Background

 Cooper is currently pursuing his PhD in TransGothic Literature at the University of Edinburgh.
-He has presented work in Gothic Studies and Queer Studies in international conferences.
+He has presented work in Gothic Studies, Queer Studies, and Audio Horror in international conferences.
 He also has a history in archives and libraries, and currently works with Lavender Menace Queer Books Archive in cataloguing, research, and events.

 Cooper attended James Madison University after receiving the Madison Achievement Award for his extensive service to his local communities adding up to over 300 hours.
 He continued this community service into his years at James Madison, while also studying English Literature and Women's, Gender, and Sexuality Studies.
 In his free time he played the clarinet and saxophone, and volunteered in the musical world.
 In his final year of study, he completed an internship for the Feminisms and Rhetorics conference, reading abstracts and putting together thematic panels as well as compiling relevant information for attendees of the conference.